This is a comment

 Bindings

-list may be one of these form:
+The BINDINGS list may be one of these form:

-: arguments are evaluated and assigned to the symbols inLIST
+NILor(): the function takes no argumentSYMBOL: the unevaluated list of arguments is associated withSYMBOLLIST: arguments are evaluated and assigned to the symbols inLIST

 Lambdas

-Lambda functions are defined using the \
+Lambda functions are defined using the \ keyword.
+Invocation of \ is

-similar to def
+similar to def:

 : ((\ (x y) (+ x y)) 1 1)